Acer0ni/Addy-the-disc-bot/readme/crypto.md

 Buys a crypto coin and adds it to your wallet.
 You start with $10,000.

+If you want to buy a specific dollar amount of coins instead of a certain amount of coins make sure to preface your amount with a $.

 ## sell

 ### **!sellcoin {coin symbol} {amount}**